Sangita Iyer: Early life and education

 Sangita Iyer was born in Kerala, India.
 Iyer pursued her career in journalism in 1999 as a health and environmental journalist.
 She completed her MA degree in environmental education and communication in 2012.
 She has also completed post graduate studies in Broadcast Journalism.

 Career

 Iyer worked in Kenya, where she taught at a Nairobi girl’s secondary school.
 She produced reports related to nature and wildlife for Discovery Channel science-news programme Daily Planet.
-She moved to Toronto, and worked at CTV Toronto, and afterwards as a videographer at OMNI Television.
-She co-founded the Bermuda Environmental Alliance in 2008, which wounded up in 2014.
+She moved to Toronto, and worked at CTV Toronto, and afterwards as a videographer at OMNI Television, followed by her role as a broadcaster and anchor at ZBM Bermuda, an ABC/CBS affiliate, from 2004 to 2008.
+In 2009, She co-founded the Bermuda Environmental Alliance, which wounded up in 2014.
 She founded the Voice for Asian Elephants Society in 2016.

 Film making

 In 2013, Iyer began to document the elephants in Kerala that are exploited by religious institutions, and created the documentary film Gods in Shackles (2016), which portrays the suffering of temple elephants during cultural festivals.
 She decided to make the film after witnessing the torture faced by the elephants during a trip to India in December 2013.
 The documentary, which she produced and directed between 2013 and 2016, was opened to positive reviews from critics, nominated at the United Nations General Assembly and won 13 international film festival awards.